alexjercan/stack-lang-c/README.md

 ##### 1.3.4. ptr

-The `ptr` data type is part of the stack compiler.
-The ptr is a C pointer.
-It has special functions to initialize and use.
+The `ptr` data type is used to represent a pointer.
+It's value is an int64.
+All data types will be able to be converted between and into `ptr` for easy memory management.

 #### 1.4.
 Functions